 Prior to law school, Gregory earned a Master’s in Environmental Law and Policy, with a concentration in Water Resources Law.
 His prior work experience includes working as an outdoor education instructor, a white water rafting guide, a trip leader for an international voluntourism/ecotourism outfitter, and a child behavior support specialist.

-Gregory is a member of the New York State Bar, and he has pending membership to the Washington, D.C.
-Bar.
+Gregory is a member of the New York State and Washington, D.C.
+Bars.
 His pro bono work includes volunteering at landlord/tenant court proceedings.